Last Updated: May 12, 2026

 Feed them plenty of live food before breeding.
 Once these fancy Goldfish are ready to breed, the color will intensify, and they will chase each other around the tank.

 Female Goldfish Carassius auratus can lay in excess of 10,000 eggs over several hours.
 Once the eggs are laid, the adults must be removed from the tank straight away so as not to eat the goldfish fry.
-The eggs typically hatch in less than a week, and the fry should be fed liquid food.
-Once they are bigger, they can be given baby brine shrimp.
+The eggs hatch in less than a week, and the fry should be fed liquid food.
+Once they are bigger, they is given baby brine shrimp.

 Availability

-Oranda Goldfish can be found at any fish store or pet store, and they vary in price.
+Oranda Goldfish is found at any fish store or pet store, and they vary in price.
 They can cost from just a couple of dollars per fish to several hundred dollars for rare breeds, colors, or fancier varieties.

 A great fancy goldfish.
 Readily available online and at most fish stores.
 Shop What You See Is What You Get (WYSIWYG) Orandas in the click below!